jmwample/diff-nn/README.md

 * Can we construct the client side model fragment to be transferable to related classification tasks without directly revealing information about the client?

+* How hard is it to undo operations like conv / Maxpool without indices?